mattsilber/collection-utils/readme.md

 ## ListUtils

 This is just a helper class I've been playing around with for chaining list augmentations in places where Observables felt like overkill.
-It supports some basic functions like map, reduce, filter, zipWith, take, etc.
+It supports some basic functions like map, reduce, filter, zipWith, take, unique, sort, reverse, join, etc.

 Let's say I have a list of Strings, which I want to convert to integers, multiply by 100, select only those > 300, and then sum those values (why?
 Idk, it's an example):